-In addition, students must obtain the equivalent of 4 weeks of Rural selective credit.
+Students must obtain the equivalent of 4 weeks of Rural selective credit.
 This requirement can be fulfilled by one or more of the following:

 - Doctoring 4 course - Senior Rural-PRIME student who participates as a facilitator in Doctoring 1, 2 or 3 sessions (may fulfill medical school’s final requirement of a Special Study Module)

 - Rural-PRIME Student Liaison position – Senior Rural-PRIME student who functions as the liaison between the student PRIME council and the Rural-PRIME administration and leadership.
 This student may also be involved in curriculum development and/or direct teaching with more junior Rural-PRIME students, as well as pipeline (or recruitment) activities with high school and college students.